ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. An individual provides the UIN/VID for which he/she wants to lock the authentication type(s).
 1. The system validates the UIN/VID, checks for the registered mobile number/email ID, and triggers OTP notification.
 1. The individual provides the OTP as received.
 1. The system validates the provided OTP and successfully authenticates the individual.
-Please refer to the [**OTP Authentication**](#10-otp-authentication-) for more details.
 1. The system provides the individual with lock information related to authentication type(s).
 1. The individual will lock the authentication type(s), which he/she wishes.
 1. The system will disable the authentication type(s) as provided by the individual.